-17.21.
-MISREPRESENTATION
+17.21 MISREPRESENTATION

 Any material misrepresentation on the part of the covered person making application for coverage or receipt of benefits, will render the coverage null and void.
 Each covered person is required to notify the State or claims administrator of any change in status or other applicable events as required under this plan or the applicable benefit.
+Any failure to notify the State or claims administrator of any change in status or other applicable events as required under this status or other applicable benefit.
 Any failure to notify the State or claims administrator of any change in status or other applicable events will be deemed by the State to be an act that constitutes fraud and an intentional misrepresentation of material fact prohibited by the plan that may result in a retroactive termination of coverage.

-17.22.
-ENTIRE PLAN
+17.22 ENTIRE PLAN